krahets/hello-algo/en/docs/chapter_dynamic_programming/intro_to_dynamic_programming.md

-# Introduction to dynamic programming
+# Introduction to Dynamic Programming

 <u>Dynamic programming</u> is an important algorithmic paradigm that decomposes a problem into a series of smaller subproblems and avoids redundant computation by storing the solutions to subproblems, thereby significantly improving time efficiency.